Mick McGinty: Personal life

 McGinty married his wife, Kerry, in 1976.
-He was actually Kerry's first date when Kerry was in her sophomore year of high school.
+He was Kerry's first date when she was in her sophomore year of high school.
 After graduating high school, McGinty joined the Army and served two years.
-He later relocated to the Los Angeles area, where eventually he and Kerry would be married.
-They would call the greater Los Angeles area home for the next 17 years until moving to Dakota Dunes, South Dakota, a community just outside of their hometown near Sioux City, Iowa.
-Fourteen years later, in 2007, they would move to Gilbert, Arizona, to be closer to their kids as well as other extended family.
+He later relocated to the Los Angeles area, where eventually he and Kerry would get married.
+They continued to live there for the next 17 years until moving to Dakota Dunes, South Dakota, a community just outside of their hometown near Sioux City, Iowa.
+Fourteen years later, in 2007, they would move to Gilbert, Arizona, to be closer to their children as well as other extended family.

 Aside from painting, McGinty loved to golf, was a fan of his home state Nebraska Cornhuskers football team, and was a fan of the Los Angeles Dodgers.
-He was a gifted conversationalist and would enjoy talking to anyone about any subject matter.

 Mick and Kerry were married for almost 45 years when he was diagnosed with Stage IV lung cancer in August 2021.
-Only six weeks later, Mick died on 18 September 2021.
+Mick died six weeks later on 18 September 2021.
 His last six weeks have been chronicled in detail on his website.